 *The tournament committee reserves the right to adjust Handicaps at any time during the event.

-All entrants must have an established USGA Handicap Index prior to September 1, 2014.
+All entrants must have an established USGA Handicap Index prior to June 1, 2020.
 Players should contact their local PGA professional for assistance in establishing a USGA Handicap Index.
 If a player maintains two Handicaps, the lower USGA Handicap must be used.